Fighting Burnout with Employee Communication and Engagement Strategies

 It’s clear that there are gaps in employee comms that need to be addressed.
 Using an employee comms audit will help you find any gaps in your channels or messaging.
 Are there any groups that are left out of your main channels?
 Are you sending enough direct messages to frontline workers?
 Can you reach deskless employees directly?

-The amazing thing about all the technology we have available to us is that you can more easily survey your employees on a regular basis.
+The amazing thing about all the technology we have available to us is that you can more easily survey your employees.
 As long as you act on the results, consistently getting a finger on the pulse on how your employees are doing will help you understand where resources and adjustments are needed.

-Pro Tip: break your results down by location and position so you can more easily see the trends.
+Pro Tip: Break your results down by demographic data (e.g. location, role, department, employment type) so you can spot trends.
 That way you could see, for example, that more line workers at your Ohio facility said they felt overwhelmed compared to other locations.
 You can then dig deeper into the results to find out why.
-Or target additional surveys to that group to really figure out what’s causing the problem and what they specifically need.

 Nothing revives an employee more than feeling valued and like their development is a priority.